| News | Drivers

 Driving and Charging an EV in Hot Weather

 Does hot weather affect electric vehicles (EVs)?
 How does temperature affect EV range?
+Does it impact charging times?
 And what can drivers do about it?

 cost of driving an electric vehicle